DanNixon/sine2020_software_guidelines_paper/report.md

 Most build systems for other languages combine a dependency manager into the build system, however this is not the case for CMake.

+If you are making your software extensible by means of a scripting interface this should ideally be done in Python.

+Python is becoming the standard language for data science and as such has a wide range of libraries, documentation and resources available for it.
+This benefits both the developer of the software as the burden of implementing new features and documenting a lesser known scripting mechanism are lifted to a degree and your users as they have the ability to augment your software to suit any specific needs they data has.

 ## (4) Data Formats and Interoperability

 It is important to consider users wishing to move their data between software